Treatment Center Setting

 TREATMENT & ASSESSMENT

 From M-CAP to mandatory aftercare, the specialized continuum of care for impaired professionals is designed to satisfy state and federal requirements for relicensure.
 Unique to the facility, this specialized treatment continuum may incorporate caduceus professional recovery groups and fit-for-duty assessments.
 Throughout treatment, the institute stays in contact with the organization and/or referring provider to make treatment recommendations.
-A three-day family program is available for the loves ones of clients.

 Clients enrolled in the intensive outpatient program (IOP) or partial hospitalization program (PHP) may be encouraged to reside in the institute’s transitional living facilities.
-The length of IOP can vary between four to twelve weeks, depending on the individual’s need.
+The length of IOP can vary between four to 12 weeks, depending on the individual’s need.
 IOP consists of psychoeducational classes and group counseling sessions.
 The mandatory, two-year aftercare program for impaired professionals consists of weekly group therapy and 12-step involvement.

 ACCOMMODATIONS & AMENITIES

 The facility offers 26 private beds for independent living and inpatient detoxification.
 While there is limited information regarding independent living arrangements, the facility does boast several amenities including a swimming pool, spa, and tennis court.
 Yoga and acupuncture sessions are also available on-site.